 Irvine, California · Visited 2025

 Rebuilt in 2023 as a free-standing glass pavilion, with keyhole arches that pick up the outdoor centre’s Moroccan theme.
-Olive trees outside — a very sunny place to buy a phone.
+Olive trees outside, and a very sunny place to buy a phone.

 Apple Arden Fair